mozman/ezdxf/docs/source/dxfentities/spline.rst

 values and weights are optional (tested with AutoCAD 2010).
 If you add additional data, be sure that you know what you do.

-.. versionadded:: 0.16

-    The function :func:`ezdxf.math.fit_points_to_cad_cv` calculates control
-    vertices from given fit points.
+The function :func:`ezdxf.math.fit_points_to_cad_cv` calculates control vertices from given fit points.
 This control vertices define a cubic B-spline which matches visually the SPLINE entities created by BricsCAD and AutoCAD from fit points.

 .. seealso::